-The LAP-BAND® System, known simply as Lap Band, is a weight-loss surgical procedure utilising an adjustable band placed around the top portion of the stomach that works by inducing a feeling of fullness by triggering signals to be sent to the brain.
+The LAP-BAND® System, more commonly known as Lap Band surgery, is a weight-loss surgical procedure utilising an adjustable band placed around the top portion of the stomach that works by inducing a feeling of fullness by triggering signals to be sent to the brain.

 An individual will feel full on a much smaller amount of food with this type of gastric band in place.
 The LAP-BAND® helps patients gradually lose excess weight without any stomach cutting or stapling, like some other bariatric surgeries.
 This makes it a much more desirable surgery in many cases since it is less invasive and has a faster recovery time because there is less trauma inflicted on the body.

 This type of procedure has been used in weight loss since 1994 and over 850,000 lap-band procedures have been completed globally to date.

 HOW DOES LAP BAND WORK?

 The LAP-BAND® System consists of a hollow band, known as a medical prosthesis that is placed around the upper part of the stomach.
 This is done laparoscopically so it is a minimally invasive procedure.
 The band applies a constant very gentle pressure (that is adjustable) to the area that triggers feelings of satiety.
 Nerve endings within the stomach register the pressure as being “full” and communicate this to the brain.